maxshuty/personal-website/README.md

-WIP - A personal website for Max Poshusta
+This is still very much a WIP - but will become personal website for Max Poshusta

 ## Project setup